xiaohongchen1991/cxxlog/README.md

 The libarary provides three different attributes to add into Log class.

-1. Counter
-   LineID, used to tell how many information has been logged.
+1. Counter, used to tell how many information has been logged.
 Format: No.#

-2. ThreadID
-   ThreadID, used to tell which thread logs this information.
+2. ThreadID, used to tell which thread logs this information.
 Format: T.#

-3. TimeStamp
-   TimeStamp, used to tell when the information is logged Format(ex): Sun Aug 11 11:48:08 2019
+3. TimeStamp, used to tell when the information is logged.
+Format(ex): Sun Aug 11 11:48:08 2019

 ## Customization